Black Pants and Brown Shoes: Break the Mold!

 Formal or casual?
 The more formal the event, the more formal your shoes and socks should be.
 This doesn’t mean you have to wear silk socks, or sock garters, but your socks should be solid, dark colors so as not to stand out.
 Navy, black, brown, and even dark purple would all be acceptable for a formal event.
 The only time an exception to this rule can be made is for a summer wedding, where dress codes are slightly more relaxed.

-Once the style of sock is determined, then you can move onto colors.
+Once the style of dress sock is determined, then you can move onto colors.
 As mentioned before, almost any color combination works with black or brown.
 Dark colors work just as well as bright colors due to contrast.
 Think about a large color wheel, or the large pack of Crayola crayons, where all the colors are bunched together in an aesthetically pleasing way.
 The human eye innately knows what colors look best and vice versa, and it all comes down to preference.

-When choosing socks to pair with black pants and brown shoes, you can choose to either match or contrast the socks with shoes or pants, providing different options.
+When choosing cool socks to pair with black pants and brown shoes, you can choose to either match or contrast the socks with shoes or pants, providing different options.
 For example, green polka dot socks against a dark green background, plays up the contrast with the brown shoes, while the dark green almost blends with the black pants.

-Introducing patterned socks takes the overall look to the next level, and it’s these small details that can improve a person’s sartorial sense.
+Introducing crazy socks takes the overall look to the next level, and it’s these small details that can improve a person’s sartorial sense.
 Experimenting with patterns and colors is encouraged, and the best way to do that is to start off with subtle details before switching to bold ones.
 Check out this chart below for some color recommendations.

 RECOMMENDED COLOR AND PATTERN COMBINATIONS